Sustainability

 Reduction in Energy Use in Transportation

 Although most of our products are transported by truck, we are working on a modal shift to reduce environmental impact on major routes with a high volume of transport, which will reduce the impact on the environment.
-In FY2022, in addition to ship transportation, we incorporated rail transportation for the first time, resulting in a reduction of CO₂ emissions of approximately 422 tons compared to truck transportation alone.
+In FY2023, we used ship and rail transportation, reducing CO₂ emissions by approximately 504 t compared to truck-only transportation.
 We will continue to strive to further reduce CO₂ emissions by actively incorporating ship and rail transportation while working to increase our loading efficiency and leveraging a joint delivery system.

 Replacement with Hybrid Vehicles